 Sometimes fathers will put an evil spirit mask on and let their children throw beans at them.

 A 20 cm (8 inch) long thick sushi roll (called “Eho-Maki”) is made or bought.
 Wrapped in nori (seaweed), it should have seven different ingredients (which can vary) to represent the seven gods of happiness (“Shichifukujin”).
-Ingredients in the sushi roll might include beef, crab, cucumber, eel, fish egg, kanpyo (dried gourd, pre-cooked), sakura denbu (sweet fish powder), cooked sansho (Japanese pepper), seasoned koyadofu (freeze-dried tofu), seafood mayonnaise, smoked scallops, squid, simmered shiitake mushroom, tamagoyaki (egg omelet), tuna, etc. You wouldn’t get all these ingredients mixed together normally: normally as with any sushi there’d be a taste theme such as beef, seafood, crab or tuna, etc.
+Ingredients in the sushi roll might include beef, crab, cucumber, eel, fish egg, kanpyo (dried gourd, pre-cooked), sakura denbu (sweet fish powder), cooked sansho (Japanese pepper), seasoned koyadofu (freeze-dried tofu), seafood mayonnaise, smoked scallops, squid, simmered shiitake mushroom, tamagoyaki (egg omelet), tuna, etc. You wouldn’t get all these ingredients mixed together normally: typically, as with any sushi, there’d be a taste theme such as beef, seafood, crab or tuna, etc.

-You eat the sushi roll whole, because slicing it might cut your good fortune short, and severe relationships.
+You eat the sushi roll whole, because slicing it might cut your good fortune short, and sever relationships.
 Ideally, you eat it while facing in the lucky direction for that year, which changes each year based on the zodiac sign.
 It is customary to eat it in silence all in one go, contemplating what you want luck to bring you and making a wish.
 The sushi roll tradition is thought to have begun in the Kansai region (the area around Osaka and Kyoto), but now is popular throughout Japan.
 You can buy these ready-made everywhere, including convenience stores such as 7-11s in Japan.

 Setsubun is pretty much the only part of the old celebrations that has survived.